 It was at that point that the reality of the situation overwhelmed me.
 I was sitting behind a soundproof glass window, looking at ten or twelve judges and court officials surrounding this one man, Mr. Bikindi, seated at the witness stand in the center.
 I was listening to an inane conversation about costumes versus uniforms, translated carefully and rapidly into my headset.
 Fifteen minutes later, I left the room and had pastries and coffee in the cafeteria.
 Is this justice?
 Is it really?
 Nearly a million people are dead.
 Will the conviction or acquittal of this one man, who has the confidence to sit in this place and quibble over semantics, really matter?
 The justice of this court can only be, at best, symbolic.
 And it is not that the symbols do not matter; they do, tremendously.
 Of course it matters that this trial is taking place; of course it matters that the rules of law, which are all we have, are being followed.
 Of course we have a desperate need for symbolic meaning, and this court offers that to the world, to humanity, in the best way that it can.
 If it is this or nothing, semantics or silence, I choose semantics.
 But it is not enough.
 It can never be enough.
 The only justice that would be enough is too great for me to fathom.
 It would indict all of us, every human being on this planet.
 Every person who has participated in or benefited from colonialism, which in many ways created this whole mess.
 Every person who killed another.
 Every person who supplied arms to combatants.
 Every person who remained silent when the genocide was happening.
 Every person who remains silent now, when it is still going on.
 The scale of guilt, of sin, is too great.
 No human justice can ever be great enough to encompass it.
 The blood of our brothers and sisters is crying out, to whatever God can hear, from the ground where our apathy, our greed, our silence, has spilled it, not just in Rwanda but in Iraq, Afghanistan, Guatemala, El Salvador, Vietnam, Laos, Bosnia, Germany, Poland, the United States—everywhere.
 No justice will ever be enough.
 I am left to wonder what, then, could possibly be great enough.
 We are here, and we have to survive somehow, with this burden.
 What can we do?
 I come to mercy—forgiveness—love.
 I don’t know if I have the right to use these words; my family has not been killed, or deported, or imprisoned.
 Would I still use these words if they had?
 I don’t know.
 All I know is that for now they are the only words I have.
 What else is there?
 I’m open to suggestions.
 Perhaps we can think about the words of Mr. Adama Dieng, the registrar of the tribunal.
 He shared with us a proverb from Senegal, his home: “A human being is a remedy for humanity.”
 The only remedy we have for the ills of this world is to be human, to feel and to love and to live.
 It is the only hope I have for the future.
 I hope that we can strive to reach the power behind the words of mercy, and love, and forgiveness; to find out what it means and to live it.
 We can strive to hear the voices that are crying out.
 We can strive to change those things that hurt us, that take away our humanity.
 What else is there?
 I see no other way to live.

-*This paper was written by Whitney Hough, a University of Minnesota Alumnus
+*This paper was written by a World Without Genocide Associate

 In 2008, I had the honor of visiting the International Criminal Tribunal for Rwanda.
 I attended as part of a study abroad program that focused on Peace and Conflict Studies in the Lake Victoria Basin.
 Throughout the program, we visited refugee camps, met with organizations working toward reconciliation, and lived with families who had been affected by conflict.
 My host family in Rwanda fled to Southern Uganda during the genocide.
 My host family in Uganda lived in an IDP camp for seventeen years where their youngest son, my host brother, was kidnapped.
 He was forced into child soldiery for four years before escaping.
 These interactions taught me firsthand that there is no one more forgotten or neglected than an innocent civilian who is caught in the throes of violence.
 Sadly, often enough it seems that the same disregard applies when it comes to justice.